MrOlm/drep/docs/_build/html/_sources/installation.txt

 With CheckM installed in a python2 installation of pyenv, and dRep installed in the python3 version, the following command should set allow both python2 and python3 commands to be called::

  $ pyenv global anaconda3-4.1.0 anaconda2-4.1.0

+Alternatively, you could add python2 to your CheckM shebang line (though I have not confirmed that this works)